 But the new 5G networks also need new devices that can take full advantage of improved data transmission capabilities.

 iPhone and Android models are consistently developed to fit the evolving needs of society.
 So, what is coming down the pipeline next?

 Due out in 2021, the iPhone 13 is highly anticipated, with rumors and leaks already swirling about the latest updates.
 The iPhone 13 is rumored to have 1TB of storage, in-screen fingerprint scanners, and a high refresh-rate screen.

 The iPhone SE 3 and SE Plus may also make an appearance later this year.
 With little solid information about these phones, the SE3 and SE Plus are rumored to have a larger screen and potentially have the home button removed to match the other more recently updated iPhones.

-The Nokia 10 has been rumored to be coming out for a long time, so long that it’s switched names a few times.
-But, it is on slate to drop this year.
-Without a lot of information about the Nokia 10, there are chirpings of an in-screen selfie camera, sapphire glass display, and a stainless steel frame.
+The Nokia 10 has been rumored to be coming out for a long time.
+There are chirpings of an in-screen selfie camera, sapphire glass display, and a stainless steel frame.

 Rumors and leaked designs of the Google Pixel 5a have been floating around the internet.
-Its rumored summer release has very little information surrounding it.
-But, it is said to have a similar design and camera set-up to the Google Pixel 4 5G.
-Google wouldn’t produce the same phone twice, so updated features are suspected to come.
+Its said to have a similar design and camera set-up to the Google Pixel 4 5G.

 Getting everything you need from your mobile network?